50054-cdpa/notes/docs/sign_analysis_lattice.md

 \end{array}
 $$

-If we apply $f_4$ one more time to the above set of states, we get the same states.
+From step 7 to step 8, we applied $f_4$ one more time to the set of states, we get the same states.
 At this point, we reach the fixed point of the $f_4$ function w.r.t the $(Var \rightarrow Sign)^9$ lattice.